atagadtad/lighthouse-web-notes/Week_1/Day_4/day4_notes.md

 * dot notation takes a LITERAL string, [] notation takes arguments, variables etc.
 * OPEN FOR EXTENSION, CLOSED FOR MODIFICATION
 * callback is a function that's passed as a parameter inside the function
+* how can we use that simple function to tackle other problems
+* ultimately a family of functions to tackle A LOT of problems
+* ULTIMATE VERSION!
+* high order functions, creating new high order functions with your simple functions